acend/openshift-operations-training/content/en/docs/01/03_configuration.md

 Your file should now look like this:

 {{% alert title="Note" color="primary" %}}
-For your convenience, we also provide the file at <https://raw.githubusercontent.com/acend/openshift-operations-training/main/content/en/docs/01/resources/networkpolicies.yaml>.
+For your convenience, we also provide a file containing all network policies at <https://raw.githubusercontent.com/acend/openshift-operations-training/main/content/en/docs/01/resources/networkpolicies.yaml>.
 {{% /alert %}}

 ```yaml